 - Norah Head

-The draft report is now on public exhibition for a period of six weeks to obtain community feedback before being finalised and adopted by Council.
-Submissions will be accepted until Monday 15 March 2021.
+The draft report was on public exhibition for a period of six weeks to obtain community feedback before being finalised and adopted by Council.
+Submissions were accepted until Monday 15 March 2021.

 How to get involved

 - review the draft study and plan: take a look at the draft report for the Northern Lakes Floodplain Risk Management Study and Plan online in the document library on the right of this page.
 A hard copy of the report can be found at Toukley Library.

 - attend a community drop in session: Tuesday 2 March, 4-7pm, at Blue Haven Community Hall, 1 Apsley Court, Blue Haven, and Wednesday 3 March, 4-7pm, at Halekulani Community Hall, Halekulani Oval, 107 Scenic Drive, Budgewoi.
 Bookings highly recommended as numbers will be restricted in line with COVID-19 requirements.

 - register for a one-on-one online session: If you have a question and are unable to get to a community drop in, you can register to attend one of our online one-on-one meetings to discuss the draft reports with Council project officers.

 - read our frequently asked questions: make sure you check out our frequently asked questions on our main floodplain management page to see if we haven't already answered your question!

 - fill out the online submission form: If you have some feedback that you would formally like to provide Council on the study and plan, fill out our submission form (now closed) and it will be evaluated before we finalise the document.